About Bethany Allen-Ebrahimian

 ICIJ's China Cables

-I served as lead reporter for the China Cables project.
+I served as lead reporter for the China Cables project at the International Consortium of Investigative Journalists (ICIJ).

 The International Consortium of Investigative Journalists, Nov.
 24, 2019.
 A new leak of highly classified Chinese government documents reveals the operations manual for running the mass detention camps in Xinjiang and exposed the mechanics of the region’s system of mass surveillance.